eslavnov/pylips/README.md

 1. Full control of Ambilight including color, brightness, mode and 'Ambilight + Hue'
 1. Allows sending TV status updates and receiving commands over MQTT

-The current version of the API does not allow switching input sources anymore (?), use [this tool](https://github.com/eslavnov/android-tv-remote) instead (Android TVs only).
+The current version of the API does not allow switching input sources anymore.
+For Android TVs with Google Assistant, Pylips can switch between any input sources that your TV has.
+For Android TVs without Google Assistant, see some options [here](#switching-input-sources)

 ## Table of contents ##
 1. [Prerequisites](#prerequisites)